PERSOL HR DATA BANK in APAC

 *Overview of Common Law and Civil LawCommon Law is a legal system mainly in use in the UK and in nations formerly part of the British Empire (USA, Canada, Australia, New Zealand, etc.), which emphasizes decisions based upon traditions, customs, and precedent.

-Indonesia has the world's fourth largest population (over 250 million) and has attracted attention for having a potential labor force that is estimated at more than half of its population.
-The size of the total population and working population is increasing along with the economic upturn with the national economy realizing a GDP growth rate of 5% for the past five years.
+Indonesia has the world's fourth-largest population (over 280 million) and has attracted attention for having a potential labor force that is estimated at more than half of its population.
+The size of the total population and working population is increasing along with the economic upturn, with the national economy realizing a GDP growth rate of 5% for the past five years.

-Although it is estimated that the size of the labor force is increasing, in terms of labor laws, there are some considerations for business enterprises launching new businesses in Indonesia because the country provides generous protection for workers.
+Although it is estimated that the size of the labor force is increasing, in terms of Manpower Law, there are some considerations for business enterprises launching new businesses in Indonesia because the country provides generous protection for workers.
 For example, since the Indonesian Law prescribes the grounds for dismissal, an employer needs to get permission from the institute for the settlement of industrial relations disputes to dismiss employees.
-In addition, in some cases, an employer is obligated to pay a dismissal allowance even if the dismissal is punitive.
+In addition, in some cases, an employer is obligated to pay a dismissal allowance even in the case of disciplinary dismissal.
 Moreover, in Indonesia, employees tend to demand their rights, and labor unions play an active role in defending workers' rights.
 Therefore, in some industrial areas, employers are advised to put in place measures to weather strikes and demonstrations.
-An employer that has above a certain number of employees is also advised to establish a labor-management council, in addition to the labor union, consisting of representatives from both the employer and the employees to better reflect the opinions of employees.
+An employer with a certain number of employees is also advised to establish a labor-management council, in addition to the labor union, consisting of representatives from both the employer and the employees to better reflect the opinions of employees.

 Religious consideration